-Student Responsibility Students are responsible for consulting with their program advisor to ensure that the courses they choose are available and/or are appropriate for their program of study and their future educational goals.
-Students who proceed without approval may find that a course does not meet requirements and may be subject to transcript assessment fees.
 Some requirements for various credentials in Business and Management Studies may be met with credits earned by prior learning assessment and recognition (PLAR).
 Refer to the Prior Learning Assessment and Recognition (PLAR) page at www.tru.ca/distance/plar-ol.html, see the PLAR section in this calendar on page 11 or contact PLAR Advising at PLAR_OL@tru.ca or toll-free at 1.800.663.9711 (Kamloops & International) or 250.852.7000.

-Certificate in Business Skills The Certificate in Business Skills program helps students develop the basic skills required to gain entry-level employment in business.
+Certificate in Business Skills

+The Certificate in Business Skills program helps students develop the basic skills required to gain entry-level employment in business.

 This certificate can be laddered into the Certificate in Management Studies (page 51), providing a pathway into the Diploma in Management Studies (page 53), which can eventually be laddered into the Bachelor of Commerce (page 56).

-PLAR applies (see page 11)

-Admission Requirements

-Open admission (see the Admission section on page 9)

-Residency Requirements

-A minimum of 6 TRU credits (distance or on-campus)

-Certificate Requirements

-15 credits, with a graduating GPA of 2.0 or higher, as follows:

-Core Requirements (6 credits)

 CMNS 1811, Business, Professional, and Academic Composition (3)

-BBUS 1371, Management Information Systems 1 (3)

-Elective Requirements (9 credits)

 9 credits of 1000- or 2000-level courses, normally selected from BBUS, MNGT, ACCT, ECON, CMNS 1291, MATH 1091, MATH 1101 and/or STAT 1201

 Other, similar courses, considered on an individual basis

 Supervisory Option (9 credits)

 Students completing the following electives receive the Supervisory Option:

 BBUS 3811, Introduction to Human Resources Management (3)

 MNGT 1111, Supervision (3)

 MNGT 2131, Motivation and Productivity (3)

 Certificate in Entrepreneurial Skills 1

 The Certificate in Entrepreneurial Skills program provides small business owners/operators with few employees the essential skills to help their enterprises thrive.

 This certificate can be laddered into the Certificate in Entrepreneurial Skills 2 (page 49), providing a pathway into the Diploma in Management Studies (page 53), which can be laddered into the Bachelor of Commerce (page 56).

-PLAR applies (see page 11)

-Admission Requirements

-Open admission (see the Admission section on page 9)

-Residency Requirements

-A minimum of 6 TRU credits (distance or on-campus)

-Certificate Requirements

-15 credits, with a graduating GPA of 2.0 or higher, as follows:

-Core Requirements (12 credits)

-ACCT 1211, Accounting I (3) BBUS 3431, Introduction to Marketing (3) MNGT 1111, Supervision (3) MNGT 1701, Doing Business in Canada (3)
+ACCT 1211, Accounting I (3)

+MNGT 1111, Supervision (3)

+MNGT 1701, Doing Business in Canada (3)
-Elective Requirements (3 credits)

 3 credits from the following:

 - BBUS 1371, Management Information Systems 1 (3)

 - BBUS 3331, Production and Operations Management (3)

 - BBUS 3451, Professional Selling (3)

 - BBUS 3651, Marketing for Managers (3)

 - BBUS 3811, Introduction to Human Resources Management (3)

 - BBUS 3931, Business Law (3)

 - BBUS 4431, Retail Marketing (3)

 - BBUS 4451, E-Commerce (3)

 - BBUS 4751, New Venture Creation (3)

 - MATH 1091, Business Mathematics (3)

 - MNGT 1211, Management Principles and Practices (3)

 Certificate in Entrepreneurial Skills 2

 The Certificate in Entrepreneurial Skills 2 program is a continuation of the Certificate in Entrepreneurial Skills 1 and is designed for small business owners/ operators with a larger number of employees.

 This certificate can be laddered into the Diploma in Management Studies (page 53), providing a pathway into the Bachelor of Commerce (page 56).

-PLAR applies (see page 11)

-Admission Requirements

-Open admission (see the Admission section on page 9)

 A strong grounding in quantitative courses such as Mathematics 11 (Principles), MATH 0523 or equivalent

-Residency Requirements

-A minimum of 6 TRU credits (distance or on-campus)

-Certificate Requirements

 Completion of Certificate in Entrepreneurial Skills 1 (page 48)

 15 additional credits, with a graduating GPA of 2.0 or higher, as follows:

-Core Requirements (9 credits)

-ACCT 1221, Accounting II (3) BBUS 3621, Analytical Decision Making (3) MNGT 2131, Motivation and Productivity (3)
+ACCT 1221, Accounting II (3)

+BBUS 3621, Analytical Decision Making (3)

+MNGT 2131, Motivation and Productivity (3)
-Elective Requirements (6 credits)